 However, this contrasts with those in which the problem leading to a mistake is identified and improvements are made.

-Whether you are a boss – the head honcho, a manager or a staff member, be quick to praise colleagues for what they do right.
+Whether you are the CEO, a manager, team leader or a staff member, be quick to praise, motivating colleagues for what they do well.
 Be assertive and help colleagues figure out how to do better when things go wrong.

 Be ready to constantly self-examine your own actions.
-“Other people/companies are trying what I am doing, so what am I doing wrong that they are getting right”.
+“Other people/companies are doing what I am doing with success, so what am I doing wrong that they are getting right”.
 Be honest, and make the necessary changes.
 This is one huge way respect is earned amongst your team/peers.

 Yes things do go wrong, people make mistakes but if your focus is in the right area, then the environment lightens up, people perform better in the office and are generally more committed.